 I remember exactly where I was when I heard Jobs had unveiled the first iPhone.
 They say that happens when something truly momentous occurs, so apparently, the first iPhone was a truly momentous event for me.

 I wasn’t at Macworld 2007, though.
 I ran a website dedicated to smartphones and PDAs way back then, and Apple didn’t make either of those products … yet.
-So I attended the Consumer Electronics Show instead, and I was waiting at the gate for my flight home when I read about the announcement.
+So I attended the Consumer Electronics Show instead of Apple’s showcase, and I was waiting at the gate for my flight home when I read about the announcement.

 I have to admit, my first thought was that my job had just expanded.
 I was already writing about Palm, BlackBerry, Windows Mobile, Symbian and more.
 Apple had just loaded more on me.
 Sigh.

 Before Macworld 2007, we knew iPhone was coming, of course.
 Thankfully, once the announcement had been made, I didn’t write an article predicting doom for the device.
 My coverage was straightforward.
 But even back in 2007, it was clear the iPhone was a big deal.
-In January 2007, the wait for customers was just beginning, though.
+After that first iPhone demo back in January 2007, potential customers’ wait was just beginning, though.
 The first iPhone didn’t launch until June 29 of that year.

 I have to admit, I wasn’t overly impressed.
 I’d been using smartphones for years, and the iPhone didn’t seem like a game-changer.
 Besides, I liked having a physical keyboard.
 That’s why I didn’t buy the first Apple handset — my heart back then belonged to the Treo line of smartphones running Palm OS.
 I didn’t jump on board with iOS until the iPhone 4s in 2011.